 The fair value of the NQSOs was determined at the grant date using a Black-Scholes option pricing model, which requires the Company to make several assumptions.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect for the expected term of the option at the time of grant.
 The annual dividend yield on the Company's common stock is based on estimates of future dividends during the expected term of the NQSOs.
 The expected life of the NQSOs was determined from historical exercise data providing a reasonable basis upon which to estimate the expected life.
-The volatility assumptions were based on historical volatility of

-Great Lakes.
-There is not an active market for options on the Company's common stock and, as such, implied volatility for the Company's stock was not considered.
-Additionally, the Company's general policy is to issue new shares of registered common stock to satisfy stock option exercises or grants of restricted stock.
+The volatility assumptions were based on historical volatility of Great Lakes.
+There is not an active market for options on the Company's general policy is to issue new shares of registered common stock to satisfy stock option exercises or grants of restricted stock.
 No NQSO awards were granted in 2019, 2018 and 2017.
 The aggregate intrinsic value of stock options represents the difference between market value on the date of exercise and the option price.
 The aggregate intrinsic value of stock options exercised during 2019, 2018 and 2017 was \$2,534, \$116 and \$6, respectively.